phu3112004/fus-blog/README.md

     - Accessible to the blog's admin for managing blog posts.
     - Features for adding, editing, and deleting blog posts.

+2. **User Management**
+    - Admin can view information about all users.
+    - Provides functionality for login and registration of users.

 ## Technologies Used

 - **Front-end**: HTML, CSS, JavaScript, EJS, Bootstrap